Agustín Battipiedi: Career

 His football career started in February 2008, after graduating from school.
 He joined Argentinian Primera B Metropolitana team, Club Comunicaciones.
 Making his professional debut in November 2008, at the age of 19, against Deportivo Español.
-Soon after he signed his first professional contract till June 2010.
+Soon after he signed his first professional contract until June 2010.
 During his time there, he played 50 games scoring 3 goals.
 He was named Premio Revelación en fútbol de Ascenso by Argentine newspaper, Clarín, in 2010.

 At the age of 20 Agustin was scouted and joined Brighton & Hove Albion after impressing Gus Poyet on a trip to Argentina.

 On 28 June 2010, Battipiedi along with fellow Argentinean Cristian Baz, signed one-year contracts with Brighton & Hove Albion after departing Argentine Third Division side Comunicaciones.

 He became part of a winning team that gained promotion from League One as champions, to The Championship.

 For the season 2011-2012 he joined conference south side Dover Athletic, managed by Nicky Forster.

 Battipiedi re-signed with Brighton & Hove Albion during the 2012–2013 season.
 In December 2013, he joined Conference Premier side Salisbury City on a non-contract basis.

-After his time in England, he went to Spain to join Segunda B team, Sariñena, for the 2013-2014 season.
+After his time in England, he went to Spain to join Segunda B team, Sariñena, for the 2013–2014 season.

-In March 2014, Agustin signed a one year contract with Sportivo San Lorenzo, Paraguayan Second Division.
+In March 2014, Agustin signed a one-year contract with Sportivo San Lorenzo, Paraguayan Second Division.
 Finishing in the second position, getting promoted to the top league.

 Straight away, he was contracted by Imperia, a Football Conference National team in Italy, till June 2015, making a huge impact scoring 5 goals.

 Soon after he joined Argentinian League One team, CA Fenix, until June 2016.

-For the 2016-2017 season, he rejoined Italian team, Imperia, scoring 6 goals.
+For the 2016–2017 season, he rejoined Italian team, Imperia, scoring 6 goals.

-For the season 2018-2019, S.C.
+For the season 2018–2019, S.C.
 Marsala 1912 puts its eyes on him, and contracted Agustín.
 However, Alassio F.C. made a great move and got the player to join the club during the winter market till the end of the season.